Battle of Chochiwon: Aftermath

 The U.S. 21st Infantry Regiment suffered 228 killed, 61 wounded, 215 captured, and 27 missing in the battle; a total of 531 casualties.
 Of those, 130 of the captured and 20 of the missing died.
-Additionally, 23 other American units engaged in the region suffered 31 killed, 79 wounded, 15 captured and 9 missing; in total a further 134 casualties.
-This brought the total number of casualties for the three-day period to 665 and made Chochiwon the bloodiest battle for American forces yet in the conflict; greater than the casualty counts at Osan, Pyongtaek and Chonan combined.
-The loss of materiel was also great with the 21st Infantry Regiment losing enough equipment and materiel to outfit two rifle battalions, and enough clothing to equip 975 men.
-Against these losses North Korean casualties could not be estimated due to a lack of communication among fighting units, which limited the value of American signals intelligence.
+Additionally, 23 other American units engaged in the region suffered 31 killed, 79 wounded, 15 captured, and 9 missing; in total, a further 134 casualties.
+This brought the total number of casualties for the three days (10-12 July) as follows - KIA: 259, WIA: 140, POW: 230 (101 killed of the 175), MIA: 36 (20 killed of the 30) and made Chochiwon the bloodiest battle for American forces yet in the conflict, greater than the casualty counts at Osan, Pyongtaek, and Chonan combined.
+The loss of materiel was also great, with the 21st Infantry Regiment losing enough equipment and materiel to outfit two rifle battalions and enough clothing to equip 975 men.
+Against these losses, North Korean casualties could not be estimated due to a lack of communication among fighting units, which limited the value of American signals intelligence.

-Despite these losses the U.S. 21st Infantry Regiment was praised for its efforts to defend Chochiwon and Chonui.
-Roy Appleman, a historian for the U.S. Army called it "the most impressive performance yet of American troops in Korea."
-Indeed, the regiment was able to successfully delay North Korean forces for three days in the fighting, despite suffering heavily in casualties and equipment losses, and in doing so the action bought enough time for the rest of the 24th Infantry Division to set up defenses around Taejon.
-The 21st Infantry Regiment subsequently joined the 34th Infantry Regiment and the 19th Infantry Regiment in setting up positions along the Kum River near Taejon, and the entire 24th Infantry Division would make its stand there during the Battle of Taejon over the next week.
-In that fight, the division would be overrun and forced to retreat again.
+Despite these losses, the U.S. 21st Infantry Regiment was praised for its efforts to defend Chochiwon and Chonui.
+Roy Appleman, a historian for the U.S. Army, called it "the most impressive performance yet of American troops in Korea."
+Indeed, the regiment delayed North Korean forces for three days in the fighting, despite suffering heavily in casualties and equipment losses, and in doing so, the action bought enough time for the rest of the 24th Infantry Division to set up defenses around Taejon.
+The 21st Infantry Regiment subsequently joined the 34th Infantry Regiment and the 19th Infantry Regiment in setting up positions along the Kum River Line (Battle of the Kum River) near Taejon.
+The 24th Infantry Division would again be overrun and forced to retreat during the Battle of Taejon there over the next week.
 However, the delaying actions of the division would give the U.S. forces in Pusan time to set up the Pusan Perimeter, where the North Korean and UN forces would fight for several months in the Battle of Pusan Perimeter, eventually defeating the North Korean Army.